We continue expanding the series of the test of the month of our blog with a new edition in which we want to know what is better: a video or an image?

 Looking at the results we have obtained, the hypothesis we created stating that videos would work better than images to promote our plugins on the main page of our website is false.
 And the first one surprised here is me, who blindly believed that videos would give a better result than images.

 However, we can discuss if a different design for the videos could work better.
-In the variation that we created the action button takes a secondary role, being located below the video.
+In the variant that we created the action button takes a secondary role, being located below the video.
 Maybe we could rethink this and test it again.

 Also, I could have analyzed the click-through rate of the video as a conversion goal.
 Even though it is a more elaborate and complex thing, if more visitors watch the videos, maybe they will gain interest in our products and end up buying them.